Matt-J-Dong/VentureAI/README.md

 * There are two different variations of `[[]]`.
 The ones that contain the substring `File:` within them are file links, and those have been removed.
 Otherwise, they are links to other pages in WikiVoyage.
 For those, we just removed the brackets and kept the text.

 * Working on how to format this information: `*  name=The North Brabant Museum | alt=NoordBrabants Museum | url=http://www.hetnoordbrabantsmuseum.nl/english | email=\n| wikidata= Q12013217\n| address= | lat=51.68658 | long=5.30469 | directions=\n| phone= | tollfree= | fax=\n| hours= | price=\n| lastedit=2016-01-25\n| content=It houses a collection of art and historical artifacts, from pre-roman times to the 20th century.
 Special exibitions are a must to see, the 'Hyeronimus Bosch Exhibition' with his original work from museums all over the world.\n\n\n\n`.
 Is the star part of this section or the next section?
 What do all the new lines do?
 How can we take this information so the model can potentially use it?

+## Download

+## Training
+If you want to run the code yourself to test it or fine tune the model in your own way:
+### Environment
+All of the dependencies are located in `./environment.yml`.
+Once you have conda activated and ready to use, follow these steps:
+1. `cd {your_current_file_path}/VentureAI` (go to the root folder of the repository)
+2. `conda env create -f environment.yml`
+3. `conda activate juypter`
+You can check to make sure all the dependencies match with `conda env list`.